tdeleanu/no-code-code/README.md

 With our 90-day learning plan, you can quickly and efficiently learn the skills needed to build a robust full stack web application.
 Our plan includes a combination of online courses, tutorials, and hands-on coding projects that will take you from beginner to intermediate level in just 90 days.

-Here's a breakdown of what you can expect to learn each month:
+Here's a breakdown of what you can expect to learn each month on our Discord channel:

 ## Month 1: Getting Started with React and NestJS